philpagel/ET44.py/README.md

 By activating relative mode, the instrument will display/return relative measurements with respect to the value measured at the time *rel* mode was activated.
-To get/set rel mode, use the `rel` method:
+To get/set rel mode, use the `rel` property:

     # print current mode
     print(lcr.rel)